A Woman, a Part: Reception

-A Woman, a Part has a score of 87% based on 15 reviews on review aggregate website Rotten Tomatoes.
-On Metacritic the film has a score of 66 out of 100 based on 8 reviews, indicating "generally favorable reviews".

 Owen Gleiberman of Variety lauded Siff's performance, noting "It’s also got a fascinating actress.
 Maggie Siff...has a distinctive brainy sensuality, with hints of neurotic anger."
 Jeannette Catsoulis of The New York Times praised the filmmaking, stating, "Ms. Subrin, an accomplished visual artist and filmmaker, sifts addiction, celebrity and the plight of the aging actress into something rarefied yet real."
 Glenn Kenny of RogerEbert.com awarded the film 3 out of 4 stars, writing that the film "mixes passion and ambivalence to create a work with ambiguities that seem earned, and lived in."

 Neil Young of The Hollywood Reporter was less impressed with the film itself, finding the "conventional, even familiar nature all the more puzzling" given Subrin's past work.
 Nevertheless, Young reserved particular praise for Seymour's "nuanced supporting turn", further stating that, "Seymour has somehow never quite attained the household-name status her talents deserve."
 He commended Ortiz as well, noting that "it's always a delight to see Ortiz flex acting muscles that he doesn't often get to deploy in his more lucrative Hollywood outings".
 Kristen Yoonsoo Kim of The Village Voice found the film "impressive" yet "stylistically conventional", but commended Siff's "modest but poignant performance that rings true for women of a certain age and career."